-François Coty was born in Ajaccio, Corsica in 1874, christined Joseph-Marie-François Spoturno.
-Having accomplished his military service in 1898, he moved to Paris as part of the entourage of the Corsican politician Emmanuel Arène (1856-1908).
+François Coty was born in Ajaccio, Corsica in 1874, christened Joseph-Marie-François Spoturno.
+Having accomplished his military service in 1898, he moved to Paris as part of the entourage of Corsican politician Emmanuel Arène (1856-1908).

 Following training at the Chiris establishment in Grasse, Coty became an accomplished ‘nose’.
 In 1904 he successfully marketed his first perfume, «La Rose Jacqueminot», the first of several stunning creations: L’Origan, Ambre antique, Jasmin de Corse, and Chypre… created in 1917, first of a new olfactive family.
 Emeraude, Paris, L’Aimant…